volatiletech/sqlboiler/README.md

 Flags:
       --add-global-variants        Enable generation for global variants
-      --add-panic-variants         Enable generation for panic variants -c, --config string              Filename of config file to override default lookup -d, --debug                      Debug mode prints stack traces on error -h, --help                       help for sqlboiler
+      --add-panic-variants         Enable generation for panic variants
+      --add-soft-deletes           Enable soft deletion by updating deleted_at timestamp -c, --config string              Filename of config file to override default lookup -d, --debug                      Debug mode prints stack traces on error -h, --help                       help for sqlboiler
       --no-auto-timestamps         Disable automatic timestamps for created_at/updated_at
-      --no-context                 Disable context.Context usage in the generated code --no-hooks                   Disable hooks feature for your models --no-rows-affected           Disable rows affected in the generated API --no-tests                   Disable generated go test files -o, --output string              The name of the folder to output to (default "models") -p, --pkgname string             The name you wish to assign to your generated package (default "models") --struct-tag-casing string   Decides the casing for go structure tag names. camel or snake (default "snake") -t, --tag strings                Struct tags to be included on your models in addition to json, yaml, toml --templates strings          A templates directory, overrides the bindata'd template folders in sqlboiler --version                    Print the version
+      --no-back-referencing        Disable back referencing in the loaded relationship structs --no-context                 Disable context.Context usage in the generated code --no-driver-templates        Disable parsing of templates defined by the database driver --no-hooks                   Disable hooks feature for your models --no-rows-affected           Disable rows affected in the generated API --no-tests                   Disable generated go test files -o, --output string              The name of the folder to output to (default "models") -p, --pkgname string             The name you wish to assign to your generated package (default "models") --struct-tag-casing string   Decides the casing for go structure tag names. camel, title or snake (default snake) (default "snake")
+  -t, --tag strings                Struct tags to be included on your models in addition to json, yaml, toml
+      --tag-ignore strings         List of column names that should have tags values set to '-' (ignored during parsing) --templates strings          A templates directory, overrides the bindata'd template folders in sqlboiler --version                    Print the version
       --wipe                       Delete the output folder (rm -rf) before generation to ensure sanity